dwkim78/ASTRiDE/README.md

 originally programmed in C.

 Basic idea is same with the C version, which uses a contour map of a fits image to detect streaks.
-Nevertheless, the Python version has an improved algorithm to determine whether each edge (i.e. each contour) in the contour map is a streak or not
-For details, see the section "[How to Use ASTRiDE](#4-how-to-use-astride)".
+Nevertheless, the Python version has improved algorithm for determining whether each edge (i.e. each contour) in the contour map is a streak or not For details, see the section "[How to Use ASTRiDE](#4-how-to-use-astride)".

 <b>Note</b>: Although ASTRiDE's acronym include "High Velocity Objects" (because
-it is the title of the published paper), ASTRiDE aims to detect any kind of streaks either short or long.
+it is the title of the published paper), ASTRiDE aims to detect any kind of streaks whose lengths are either short or long.

 ## Index